-My work, published at ACM CHI, CSCW, and the Web Conference, has been recognized with a Diversity & Inclusion Award and Best Paper Honorable Mention, and supported by the NSF, NIH, Gates Foundation, USAID, and UNICEF, among others.
-I hold a doctorate in Design Science from the University of Michigan and an M.S. from the University of Colorado Boulder, where I was a Fulbright Scholar.
+My research has been published at ACM CHI, CSCW, and the Web Conference, and recognized with a CHI Best Paper Honorable Mention and a CSCW Diversity & Inclusion Award.
+I hold a PhD in Design Science from the University of Michigan and an MS from the University of Colorado Boulder, where I was a Fulbright Scholar.

 Awards: